psychemedia/storytelling-notes/gwion-bach.md

 Thy weir will never bear again
 Such wealth as it tonight has borne.

 Two years after this event, Angharad presented Elphin with a daughter, whom they named Melanghel.
 The fishery prospered ; and the progress ol cultivation and population among the more fertile parts of the mountain districts brought in a little revenue to the old king.

 Uther Pendragon and Gwythno, in due time, go the way of all flesh, Arthur reigns in Caer Lleon as king of the kings of Britain, while Maelgon Gwynedd reigns over that part of North Wales bordering on the kingdom of Elphin.

-* Mor dnst ac Elfin pan gavodd Taliesin.

 We will pass over the love scene between Taliesin and the Princess Sailnet, who entreats him to rescue her father from the castle of Diganwy, where he is imprisoned by Maelgon Gwynedd.
-We must leave the incarceration of Rhdn, heir-apparent to the throne of Gwynedd; we must leave King Arthur and his court, as well as many curious adventures, to be enjoyed over the perusal of the Misfortunes of Elphin.
+We must leave the incarceration of Rhên, heir-apparent to the throne of Gwynedd; we must leave King Arthur and his court, as well as many curious adventures, to be enjoyed over the perusal of the Misfortunes of Elphin.

-But we cannot make up our minds to leave our old friend, Prince Seithenyn ap Seithyn, with his Gwin o EuR, without introducing him once more, in a resuscitated state, to the attention of our readers.
+But we cannot make up our minds to leave our old friend, Prince Seithenyn ap Seithyn, with his Gwin o Eur, without introducing him once more, in a resuscitated state, to the attention of our readers.

-"I cannot believe," said the stranger, "that a man whose favorite saying was Gwin o £uR could possibly be a disreputable person, or deserve any other than that honourable remembrance, which, you say, only one person is honest enough to entertain for him."
+"I cannot believe," said the stranger, "that a man whose favorite saying was Gwin o Eur could possibly be a disreputable person, or deserve any other than that honourable remembrance, which, you say, only one person is honest enough to entertain for him."

-"His name," said Taliesin, "is too unhappily notorious throughout Britain, by the terrible catastrophe of which bis Gwin o EUR was the cause."
+"His name," said Taliesin, "is too unhappily notorious throughout Britain, by the terrible catastrophe of which bis Gwin o Eur was the cause."

 "And what might that be ?" said the stranger.